-Thanks to the British Bryological Society and to Oli Pescott at the Biological Records Centre for his assistance in supplying and managing the datasets.
-The BBS Atlas dataset is now on the NBN Gateway (but Hamsphire records are currently only included up to about March 2014).
+I would like to thank all the people who have sent in records and Oli Pescott for his assistance in supplying and managing the datasets on behalf of the Biological Records Centre and the British Bryological Society.
+The BBS Atlas dataset is now on the NBN Gateway but newer records may not be up to date.
 The maps were generated from QGIS using the Tom.bio Biological Recording plugin developed for the Field Studies Council.

-The map below shows the total number of taxa recorded per 10km square for the two Hampshire vice-counties:
+The map below shows the total number of taxa recorded in each 10km square for the two Hampshire vice-counties: